UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/system_access/index.md

     You will be prompted to enter a passphrase.
 This is optional, but we strongly recommend that you do so.

     2. After running that command, you will have two new files on your local computer: ```~/.ssh/id_rsa``` and ```~/.ssh/id_rsa.pub```
         ```id_rsa``` is your private key file.
 Do not share this with anybody!
-It is analagous to your password; anybody who has this file can impersonate you.
+It is analogous to your password; anybody who has this file can impersonate you.
         ```id_rsa.pub``` is your public key file.
 You will upload this onto any servers that you wish to automatically login to.

     3. Copy the public key to the Bastion Host (you will need to enter your password this one time):